 OK, so what’s the best alternative?

-Let me propose the following scenario – what if, instead of creating social media marketing mockups manually, there was an app or something that allowed you to, like, automate the whole thing?
+Let me propose the following scenario – what if, instead of creating social media marketing mockups manually, there was an app or something that allowed you to, like, automate mockups?
 21st-century style.

 Well, I got just the thing for you – it’s called Planable.
 Again, the name’s literally on the door, so don’t you act so surprised.